lancewood1/cloud-native-course-errata/README.md

-  - When creating Spring Boot project from [Spring Initializr](https://start.spring.io/), make sure you choose Spring Boot 1.5.x (not Spring Boot 2.0.x (This is because the lab document, especially on Actuator part, assumes you are using
+  - When creating Spring Boot project from [Spring Initializr](https://start.spring.io/), make sure you choose Spring Boot 1.5.x (not Spring Boot 2.0.x) given that the document is written with Spring Boot 1.5.x in mind
-    Spring Boot 1.5.x)
+  - Feel free to use the Spring Boot project that was created in the previous lab - just add `spring-boot-starter-actuator` dependency
-  - Skip the `Challenges` part of the lab in the middle of the document
+  - **Skip the `Challenges` part of the lab** in the middle of the document
   - Lab document assumes you are using Gradle.
 If you are using Maven, just add Maven dependency.